ubccr/hpc-toolset-tutorial/docs/docker_tips.md

 ### If something goes wrong...

-First, thing to try is stopping the containers, removing the volumes and re-starting:
+First thing to try is stopping the containers, removing the volumes and re-starting:

 ```
 $ ./hpcts destroy